chandc/python-helloworld/README.md

 # python-helloworld

-A simple example to demonstrate the use of Actions in building a Docker container
+This is a simple example to demonstrate the use of Actions in building a Docker container.